 The platform HTTPD server is pre-configured for optimal caching of static production content.
-Default configuration values for content caching can be found on a Jive-managed server at /usr/local/jive/etc/httpd/ conf.d/cache.conf.
-You can edit this file to change default cache time or headers for specific scenarios (changing length of time static images are cached, for example).
-Changes to this file will be preserved across upgrades to a file named "cache.conf.rpmnew".
-If this file is changed, be sure to check for new enhancements when upgrading.
+Default configuration values for content caching can be found on a Jive-managed server at /usr/local/jive/etc/httpd/conf.d/cache.conf.
+You can edit these settings to change default cache time or headers for specific scenarios (changing length of time static images are cached, for example).
+Changes to this file are preserved across upgrades to a file named cache.conf.rpmnew.
+If this file is changed, you must check for new enhancements when upgrading.

 Note: Certain resources in plugins and themes are cached for 28 days by default.
 These include the following file types: .js, .css, .gif, .jpeg, .jpg, and .png.
 This means that clients won't see updated versions of those files until their cache expires or is cleared.
-Of course, changing the resource's file name will also cause it to be downloaded because it isn't yet cached.
+Note that changing the resource's file name also causes it to be downloaded because it isn't yet cached.